Shakta pithas: Daksha yajna

+Upon learning of Sati's death, an enraged Shiva created Virabhadra, who was accompanied by Bhadrakali and Pramathas.
+Under Shiva's orders, Virabhadra destroyed the sacrificial grounds and decapitated Daksha.
+Later, after being pacified by Brahma and the other deities, Shiva revived Daksha by replacing his severed head with that of a goat.

+Overwhelmed by grief, Lord Shiva placed the burnt corpse of Satī upon his shoulder and wandered through the cosmos.
+As he traversed the earth, the limbs and ornaments of the Goddess's body fell in various locations, transforming those sites into sacred Siddhapīṭhas or Śakti Pīṭhas.
+While the Mahabhagavata Purana enumerates 51 such sites, highlighting Kamakhya in Kamarupa as the prominent location where her yoni fell other scriptures, such as the Devi Bhagavata Purana, list 108 sacred Pithas.

-Shakta pithas
+Shakti pithas

 Each temple has shrines for Shakti and Kalabhairava, and most Shakti and Kalabhairava in different Shakta pithas have different names.

-List of 4 Adi Shakta pithas
+List of 4 Adi Shakta Pithas

-The scriptures, which include the Kalika Purana, recognize four Shakta pithas as sites where most of the energy is.
-Vimala where the feet fell (Pada Khanda), Tara Tarini housing the breasts (Stana Khanda), Kamakhya, where the genitals fell (Yoni Khanda) and Dakshina Kalika, where the toes of right foot fell.
-These four temples originated from the lifeless body of Sati.
+The scriptures, which include the Devi Bhagvatam Purana, Kalika Purana, recognize four Shakta pithas as sites where most of the energy is.
+The first pitha is Kamakhya (Assam, - genitals), Vimala (Puri, - feet/lower limbs), Kalighat (West Bengal, - toes of right foot) and Tara Tarini (Berhampur, - breasts).

 Apart from these 4 there are 48 other famous pithas recognized by religious texts.
 According to the Pithanirnaya Tantra the 51 pithas are in the present day countries of India, Sri Lanka, Bangladesh, Nepal, Tibet, Bhutan and Pakistan.
 The Shivacharita besides listing 51 maha-pithas, speaks about 26 more upa-pithas.
 The Bengali almanac, Vishuddha Siddhanta Panjika too describes the 51 pithas including the present modified addresses.
 A few of the several accepted listings are given below.
 In South India, Srisailam in Andhra Pradesh became the site for a 2nd-century temple.